openaustralia/yinyo/README.md

 ```
 minikube service minio-service -n clay-system
 ```
 This will open your web browser at the url for Minio running on minikube.
-Login with the username `admin` and password `changeme123`.
+Login with the credentials in the file `secrets-minio.env`.

 ### To see what Kubernetes is doing